 Mr. Nussbaum 46 Game Super App: This app has more than just math games, but there are a few math ones that are student favorites.
 One is the “Cash Out” game (top left) that helps students learn money math skills and how to count money and make change.
 You can customize the game to make it easier or harder.
 The other is Tony’s Fraction Pizza Shop where students can work on fraction skills: identifying, reducing and equivalency.

 Number Frames: This wonderful resource can be used as an iPad app, a website activity, or a download.
 It has been extremely helpful for my students just to learn how to add and subtract; the visual support is so helpful (and they can change the dots into butterflies and other icons!)
+While my younger students are working on math games and activities, I have the iPad with Number Frames right by their side so they can use it for help.

 Well, this post has gone on WAY too long already…I have many other math resources to share with both teachers and parents, but that will have to be in Part 2.
 In the meantime, please read these words of wisdom below that I found on social media.
 Hang in there, everyone!